 Wondering what the hype surrounding protein is all about?
 Some overrate it while others underrate the benefits.
 Some want to believe that you can consume unlimited amounts without gaining a pound, while others insist that plant-based proteins are superior and better for the environment.
-Let’s take a look at the role protein can play in supporting your health and six signs of not eating enough protein.
+So, is there any truth to these claims?
+Let’s take a look at the role protein can play in supporting your health, and find out what happens when you don’t eat enough protein.

 What is Protein?

 Proteins are made up of amino acids, which are the building blocks of life.
 We use proteins and amino acids to create various reactions in the human body, such as making enzymes, DNA, hormones, neurotransmitters, hair, blood, connective tissue, and of course, muscle.
 Knowing the important role protein plays within the body, it’s safe to assume a lack of protein could be problematic.